Openu22916/CalculatorJasmine/README.md

 4. Jasmine's GitHub repository can be found at: https://github.com/jasmine/jasmine

-This Project contains a sample Calculator written in JS.
+This Project contains a sample Calculator written in pure JS.
-Its main goal is to use JASMINE TDDs Framework and to be able to analize and investigate Software Engineering practices performed in it.
+Its main goal is to use JASMINE TDDs Framework and to be able to analyze and investigate Software Engineering practices performed in it.
 ![Image of Calculator Jasmine](https://image.ibb.co/gPnDFk/logo.png)

 ### Working Project Directly from this repository can be found at: